AaronBray/AaronBray.github.io/_posts/2025-09-05-Bounty-Hacker.md

 ## This gives us a hint that there is a file that can be read
 ## Lets see if we can log on to the ftp server
-## Logging in with no username or password gives us the output that we are able to login as "anonymous"
 ![img]({{ '/assets/images/bountyhacker/2-bountyhacker.png' | relative_url }}){: .center-image }

 ## Lets try to log in as anonymous with no password